commit-live-students/Challenges_in_Machine_Learning_project/q01_pipeline/README.md

 ## Write a function `pipeline` that:

-* Will take test, train and list of models to create a pipeline of functions that will execute and return a AUC score.
+* Will take test, train and model to create a function that will execute and return a AUC score and model.
 * This model will be used to validate on our dataset and your score should be equal or more than threshold score value of AUC which is 0.72.
 * Use random _state to 9.